Enforcing Parenting Arrangements

 How can the police help?

-If a child has been taken away by one parent without the other custodial parent’s consent, the police and a lawyer should be contacted immediately.
+While it is generally not appropriate to involve law enforcement in parenting/custody/access disputes, in certain serious situations where a child has been taken away by one parent without the other parent’s knowledge or consent, the police and/or a lawyer may need to be contacted immediately.
 In Winnipeg, contact your local police division or the Winnipeg Police Service Communications Centre at 204-986-6222 and seek advice from the duty officer.
 In an emergency, call 911.

 Outside Winnipeg, parents should contact the local municipal police service or RCMP detachment for assistance in abduction cases.